SchulzLab/TEPIC/README.md

 ![](docs/TEPIC_Workflow.png)

 ## News
+13.08.2018: In addition to the gene-centric annotation, the functionality for transcript based annotation has been added.

 21.05.2018: A new collection of TF motifs is included.
 They are available in the folder [PWMs/2.1](PWMs/2.1).

 03.05.2018: INVOKE now supports computing a F-test to judge the importance of individual features.